top of page

 • Each week features two sessions:

-• First session: Wednesday 6pm–7pm
+• First session: Evening one 6pm–7pm

-• Second session: Thursday 6pm–8pm
+• Second session: Evening two 6pm–8pm

 • Participants join engaging gaming sessions on a private Valheim server.
 A welcome pack provides all the information needed to get started, with ongoing support throughout the project for participants and Parent/carers.